How to Attract Pollinators to Improve Your Garden Harvest

 Plant Flowers

-Plant a pollinator patch in a corner of your yard or on the sides of your vegetable garden.
+You should plant a pollinator patch in a corner of your yard or on the sides of your vegetable garden.
 Plant perennial wildflowers in clumps with various bright colors in your pollinator patch.
 Allow the pollinator patch to grow thick for bees to work from flower to flower.
 They will stay in your pollinating patch all day, buzzing and working around your pollinator patch and vegetable garden, which will be easily pollinated since it sits near or in the middle of your pollinating patch.

 Provide Housing